naruo-ohga/weighted-variational/README.md

 ### paper/

 This directory contains data presented in the paper and codes used to generate the data.
+* Codes directly below `paper/` have been used to generate and plot the data.
+They are similar to the example codes in `code/` but with more complexity for the extensive, systematic test.
 * `data-main/`: Containing the data of the systematic test for ferromagnetic, antiferromagnetic, and spin-glass (Gaussian) systems with system sizes $`N = 9, 12, 15`$.
 Folders with "-YZ" represent the results with the two-body driving, and those without "-YZ" are the results with the one-body driving.
-The final fidelity are summarized in `example_Ising_final_fidelity.txt`.
+The final fidelity is summarized in `data-main/example_Ising_final_fidelity.txt`.
-* `data-others/`: Containing other miscellaneous data presented in the paper.
+* `data-others/`: Containing other miscellaneous data presented in the paper: the run time of the C++ code, the data from the partial action decomposition, and the data of the perturbation analysis.

 ### test/